Raymond Njoku

 Raymond Amanze Njoku (August 1915 – 1977) was a Nigerian politician and former minister for Transport.

+Early life and education

 The son of an Igbo Chief, he was born in Owerri and raised in a Roman Catholic household.
 He attended Our Lady's School at Emekuku, for primary education.
 Later on, at St Charles, college, Onitsha, where he was studying, he applied and won a scholarship that earned him an admission into a teachers training school.
 After brief stints at tutorship in various schools including St Gregory's College, Lagos and St Charles, Onitsha, he decided to change course and study law.
 After completing his Law studies at Cambridge: LLB Hons Peterhouse College Cambridge, England; he was called to the bar at Inner Temple.